OpenCOVID19CoughCheck/CoughCheckApp/README.md

 - [x] Adding a [SafeArea layout](https://reactnavigation.org/docs/handling-safe-area/)/Keyboard layouts, so we are safe for devices with notches and able to reuse in different views.
 - [x] Add Authentication routes and Global Context.
 - [x] Adding `oAuth2`.
 - [ ] Migrate existing UI components from `react-native-paper` to `native-base` components.
-[Here their reasons](https://github.com/GeekyAnts/NativeBase#2-why-nativebase) to make this choice and for me mainly because **they are wider used** and they provide both [Sketch/Illustrator/Figma compatible design components](https://nativebase.io/sketch-template) and recently launched [BuilderX](https://builderx.io/), is a browser based design tool that codes React Native. **Basically will allow to align UI/UX effort with what we produce in the app in a faster way**.
+[Here their reasons](https://github.com/GeekyAnts/NativeBase#2-why-nativebase) to make this choice and for me mainly because **they are wider used** and they provide both [Sketch/Illustrator/Figma compatible design components](https://nativebase.io/sketch-template).
 - [ ] I would change the styling approach from Object-based style to `styled-components`.
 - [ ] Start adding tests with [`react-native-testing-library`](https://callstack.github.io/react-native-testing-library/docs/getting-started).